-For different values of the electric current can be read compass needle deflection and writes the measured values to the table.1)
+For different values of the electric current, the deflection of the compass needle can be read and the measured values written in the table.1)

-|– number of turns of each coil; N = 240
+|– number of turns in each coil; N = 240

 |– radius of the coils; r = 15 cm

 |– electric current in the coils

-|– deviation of the magnetic needle corresponding to current I|
+|– deviation of the magnetic needle corresponding to the current I

 |– permeability of vacuum (air); μ0 = 4π ·10–7 T.m/A

-According to the previously mentioned formula (1), we know that the value of the magnetic induction of the horizontal component of the Earth's magnetism BH is determined by the ratio of the value of the magnetic induction B of Helmholtz coils and the tangent function of the compass needle angle (tanφ).
-From the partial values of magnetic inductionBH thus obtained, we determine the resulting average value and its deviation.
+According to the above formula (1), we know that the value of the magnetic induction of the horizontal component of the earth's magnetism BH is determined by the ratio of the value of the magnetic induction B of Helmholtz coils and the tangent function of the compass needle angle (tan φ).
+From the partial values of magnetic induction BH obtained in this way, we determine the resulting mean value and its deviation.

 The value of the linear coefficient a in the regression equation is closely related to the sought value of the magnetic induction of the horizontal component of the Earth's magnetism BH.